Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 6 g per 100 g (≈10 prunes).
 Strongest food-based evidence of any item on this list.

-Prunes are the most studied food for constipation.
-In a single-blind randomized trial of 40 adults with chronic constipation, eating 50 g of prunes twice a day (about 100 g total, providing 6 g of fiber daily) outperformed psyllium fiber on the number of complete spontaneous bowel movements per week and on stool consistency [Attaluri et al., 2011].
-A 2024 expert commentary on the AGA-ACG guideline notes that fruit-based options such as about 5 prunes a day or 2 kiwifruit a day are effective for mild constipation, working at roughly the level of fiber [Chang & Lacy, 2024].
+Prunes are the most studied food for constipation in clinical research.
+In a single-blind randomized crossover trial of 40 adults with chronic constipation, eating 50 g of prunes twice a day — about 100 g total — outperformed an equivalent fiber dose of psyllium on the number of complete spontaneous bowel movements per week and on stool consistency [Attaluri et al., 2011].
+A 2024 expert commentary on the AGA-ACG guideline notes that about 5 prunes a day is an effective starting dose for mild constipation [Chang & Lacy, 2024].

-Why prunes work this well: they combine soluble fiber (pectin), insoluble fiber, polyphenols, and sorbitol, a sugar alcohol that pulls water into the colon [Johns Hopkins Medicine, 2024].
-For more on prunes, see our deep dive on plum health benefits.
+Why prunes work so well goes beyond fiber.
+They combine soluble fiber (pectin), insoluble fiber, polyphenols, and sorbitol — a sugar alcohol that pulls water into the colon [Johns Hopkins Medicine].
+For more on the broader nutritional picture, see our deep dive on plum health benefits.

-How to use: start with 4–5 prunes a day with a glass of water; work up to 10 if needed.
-Prune juice (about 120–240 mL) also works but is lower in fiber.
+How to use: Start with 4 to 5 prunes a day with a glass of water and work up to 10 if needed.
+Prune juice (about 120–240 mL) also works but delivers less fiber.

 2. Kiwifruit

-Fiber: about 2 g per medium kiwi (skin on, ≈3 g).
+Fiber: about 2 g per medium kiwi peeled; roughly 3 g skin-on.
 The other food with high-quality RCT support.

-A 2023 international multicenter randomized crossover trial published in the American Journal of Gastroenterology tested 2 green kiwifruit a day against 7.5 g of psyllium in adults with functional constipation or constipation-predominant IBS.
-Kiwifruit produced a clinically meaningful increase of about 1.5 complete spontaneous bowel movements per week and was rated as causing less abdominal discomfort than psyllium [Gearry et al., 2023].
+Kiwifruit earned its place at the top of this list through an international multicenter randomized crossover trial.
+Researchers assigned adults with functional constipation and constipation-predominant IBS to eat 2 green kiwifruits daily or to take 7.5 g of psyllium for four weeks, then cross over.
+Kiwifruit produced a clinically meaningful increase of at least 1.5 complete spontaneous bowel movements per week in both groups and was rated as causing significantly less abdominal discomfort than psyllium [Gearry et al., 2023].

-How to use: eat 2 ripe green kiwifruit per day, ideally with breakfast.
-The skin is edible and adds fiber, but most trials used peeled fruit.
+How to use: 2 ripe green kiwifruit per day, ideally with breakfast.
+The skin is edible and adds fiber, but the trial used peeled fruit.

 3. Pears